Blinken to wrap up rare visit to China, may meet Xi Jinping - ExBulletin

 Blinken to wrap up rare visit to China, may meet Xi Jinping

-BEIJING, June 19 US Secretary of State Antony Blinken will meet with China’s top diplomat and possibly its president today, the final day of a rare visit to Beijing aimed at preventing the many disagreements between the strategic rivals from deteriorating further. relationships.
+BEIJING — US Secretary of State Antony Blinken met with senior Chinese diplomat Wang Yi on Monday at the start of the second and final day of a rare visit to Beijing, aimed at ensuring that the many disagreements between the strategic rivals do not escalate. not in conflict.

+The two senior diplomats shook hands in front of the Chinese and American flags at the Diaoyutai state guest house in Beijing, before heading to a meeting room with their delegations.
+They made no comment beyond exchanging pleasantries.

+All eyes will be on whether Blinken will also meet Chinese President Xi Jinping later today, an engagement sources familiar with the matter said was expected but has yet to be confirmed by the State Department.

-The first US secretary of state to visit China in five years, Blinken held more than 7.5 hours of frank and constructive discussions with Chinese Foreign Minister Qin Gang yesterday, although they didn’t seem to concrete progress on disputes that include Taiwan. , trade, human rights and fentanyl.
+Making the first visit to China by a US secretary of state in five years, Blinken held more than 7.5 hours of frank and constructive discussions with Chinese Foreign Minister Qin Gang on Sunday, although they did not appeared to make no concrete progress on high-profile disputes that include Taiwan, trade, human rights and stemming the flow of materials from China to the United States used in the production of fentanyl.

-Both expressed a desire to stabilize relations despite what a US official said were deep differences, and agreed that Qin would travel to Washington to continue the conversation, although no date was announced.
+Both sides expressed a desire to stabilize bilateral relations despite what a US official said were deep differences and agreed that Qin would travel to Washington to continue the conversation, although no date was announced.

-Blinken is due to meet with China’s top diplomat, Wang Yi, today, but all eyes will be on his meeting with Chinese President Xi Jinping, an engagement expected from sources familiar with the matter but yet to be confirmed. by the State Department.

-Although both sides said Sunday’s talks were constructive, they appeared to agree on little beyond continuing the conversation with a possible meeting in Washington and working to facilitate the visit of their citizens. in other countries.

-Speaking after a 5.5-hour meeting followed by dinner, both US and Chinese officials stressed their desire for a stable and predictable relationship.
+Despite very low expectations for any breakthroughs made during Blinkens’ visit to China, there is still hope that the two sides can maintain their track record in the relationship, Chinese tabloid Global Times said in an op-ed on Monday.

+Briefing reporters late on Sunday, US officials said there were no illusions the issues would be resolved with a few meetings, but starting the conversations was an achievement.

-But China has also made it clear that Taiwan is the most important, and potentially dangerous, issue.
+The Chinese reading of the Sunday meetings called it constructive but made it clear that Taiwan is the bigger, and potentially dangerous, issue.

 Qin Gang stressed that the Taiwan issue is at the core of China’s core interests, the most important issue in China-US relations and the most significant risk, Chinese state media said, quoting Qin, as saying. senior American diplomat.